-This emission limited warranty covers Model Year 2014 Sea-Doo personal watercrafts certified and produced by BRP for sale in California, that are originally sold in California to a California resident or subsequently warranty registered to a California resident.
+This emission limited warranty covers Model Year 2017 Sea-Doo personal watercrafts certified and produced by BRP for sale in California or New York, that are originally sold in California or New York to a California or New York resident or subsequently warranty registered to a California or New York resident.
 The BRP limited warranty conditions for Sea-Doo personal watercrafts are still applicable to these models with the necessary modifications.
-Select emission control parts of your 2014 Sea-Doo personal watercrafts are warranted from the date of delivery to the first retail consumer for a period of 4 years, or for 250 hours of use, whichever occurs first.
+Select emission control parts of your 2017 Sea-Doo personal watercrafts are warranted from the date of delivery to the first retail consumer for a period of 4 years, or for 250 hours of use, whichever occurs first.
 However, warranty coverage based on the hourly period is only permitted for personal watercraft equipped with the appropriate hour meters or their equivalent.
-If any emission-related part on your engine is defective under warranty, the part will be repaired or replaced by BRP
+If any emission-related part on your engine is defective under warranty, the part will be repaired or replaced by BRP.

-Parts covered for a Model Year 2014 Sea-Doo® personal watercraft:
+Parts covered for a Model Year 2017 Sea-Doo® personal watercraft: